Transportation in Mexico: How to Get Around by Bus and Air

 Third class is a small step up from the Latin American norm on inter-city routes, but will be the same old converted school bus on rural routes.
 Slow, sweaty, and cramped, but far cheaper than the others and in some areas, the only choice.
 You can wave one down from the side of the road in almost any location you happen to be.

 Note that rates are likely to rise in line with ongoing increases in the price of fuel.
-For a complete rundown of Mexican bus options and links to individual company websites (most in Spanish only), see this Bus Travel in Mexico page To check current prices on multiple lines at once, see the English site of Ticketbus.
+For a complete rundown of Mexican bus options, see this Bus Schedule in Mexico page.

 Trains Near Extinction